Skip to main content

 Yes.
 You can upload images by describing your needs in chat (e.g., “Add a logo image here”) or using Supabase Storage for user-uploaded images.Drag and drop or file selection is supported where applicable.

 Yes.
 Use Code View to inspect and edit your app’s source code directly.
-On web, you have full editing capabilities including environment variables and build configurations.On iOS, you can browse code and transfer to GitHub but editing is limited.
+On web, you have full editing capabilities including environment variables and build configurations.On iOS, you can browse code and push to GitHub but editing is limited.
 See Code View.

 Browse templates by category during project setup.
 Templates are pre-built apps you can customize immediately after selecting one.See Using Templates.